seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.usub.with.overflow``' family of intrinsic functions perform an unsigned subtraction of the two arguments.
+The '``llvm37.usub.with.overflow``' family of intrinsic functions perform an unsigned subtraction of the two arguments.
 They return a structure --- the first element of which is the subtraction, and the second element of which is a bit specifying if the unsigned subtraction resulted in an